manusco/wolfgang/docs/TECHNICAL_SPEC.md

-# Wolfgang - Technical Specification
+# WolfGang - Technical Specification

 > **Living Document**: This specification is regularly updated to reflect the current technical implementation and architecture.
 Last updated: December 1, 2025